ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 ## How to specify the API

+BIP framework supports the

-- The API specification should be wholly contained within the `bip-[application-name]/src/main/resources/openapi/openapi.yml` file, without any external "ref" files.
+The API specification for a BIP service application should be wholly contained within the [`bip-[application-name]/src/main/resources/openapi/openapi.yml`](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/bip-reference-person/src/main/resources/openapi/openapi.yml) file, without any external "ref" files.
 OpenAPI v3 still has outstanding issues around when and where references to external specifications can be used.

 - The opening sections of the YAML file (api version, info, servers, tags) should retain the formatting, but must be updated to reflect the application. **The tags section can be added to as desired.**